Emily Morrow

 Hi!

-I'm Emily Morrow, a video game writer and narrative designer from Atlanta, GA.
-I specialize in narrative character design and tone flexibility within games.
-I love working on text-heavy games and queer stories.
-My writing has appeared in several indie games, including visual novels and turn-based strategy games.
-My Twine games can be found on itch.io, and my writing has been published in Videodame and featured on Medium.
+I'm Emily Morrow, a video game designer and writer from Atlanta, GA.
+I specialize in narrative character design and dialogue writing in games.
+I love working on character-based games and comfy genres.
+I currently work in AAA, but previously I worked with several indie teams around the globe on both shipped and in-progress titles.
 I have a BA in English with an emphasis in creative writing from the University of Georgia.

 Games and Related Industry Work